ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 First, it cuts down on the number of alternative options and implementations users have for persistent storage in Ray Train and Tune.
 This materially reduces the docs and examples (i.e., going from multiple pages of persistence-related docs to one page).

 Second, it reduces the implementation and API surface that the ML team has to maintain.
-Many of these storage abstractions have been introduced in the initial years when Ray was created.
-At the time, industry-standard filesystem abstractions for Python were less prevalent.
-Today, `pyarrow.fs` (and fsspec) are reliable standards for accessing remote storage, and Ray already depends on them heavily in Ray Data.
+Many of these storage abstractions were introduced in the initial years when Ray was created.
+At the time, filesystem abstractions for Python were less prevalent.
+Today, `pyarrow.fs` (in conjunction with fsspec) are industry standards for accessing remote storage, and Ray already has a hard dependency on pyarrow in Ray Data.

 Both of these have been significant pain points over the past year, based both on user and internal feedback.
-This shouldn't be too surprising, as the persistent storage APIs have never been significantly revised before, beyond introduction of the new `storage_path` method, and similarly the Checkpoint API is in beta.
+This shouldn't be too surprising, as the persistent storage APIs have never been significantly revised before, beyond introduction of the new `storage_path` option, and similarly the Checkpoint API is in beta.

 ### Should this change be within `ray` or outside?